lautarovc/theam-test/README.md

 }
 ```

-<p>The project is already configured to run on a PostgreSQL database called "theam-test" with the user "theam-test" running on localhost.
+<p>The project is already configured to run on a SQLite database called db.sqlite3 on the main folder.
 This can be changed in the settings.py file inside the theamTest folder.</p>

 # Local Installation
 * Inside the project's folder run:
     >pip3 install -r requirements.txt
-* Create the database "theam-test" with owner "theam-test" on your local PostgreSQL manager.
 * Inside the project's folder run:
     >python3 manage.py migrate
 * Create a superuser by following the steps after running: